E-Commerce

 • Where are you trying to reach your target audience?
 Will it be through a higher intent with paid and organic search or lower intent with social media?
 Think about how well certain channels perform domestically for your business and how it may be applied across borders.

-Prioritize Localization
+Prioritize ECommerce Localization

-To enter global markets, you have to understand the role of translation and localization company.
-Localization goes beyond word-for-word translation, and includes transforming translated language into culturally relevant, nuanced information that familiarizes international customers with your business and gives them confidence to make a purchase.
-Research shows that online shoppers value companies who have websites in their own language.
-Some facts: 72.4% of global consumers indicated they prefer to use their native language when shopping online, and 56.2% of the consumers said the ability to obtain information in their own language is even more important than price.
+According to CSA Research, 72.4% of global consumers prefer to use their native language when shopping online, and 56.2% of the consumers said the ability to obtain information in their own language is even more important than price.

 Test, Optimize, Repeat

-Once you have a research-backed strategy in place and localization efforts support customers in your target market, start testing your strategy.
-There’s no need to rush – test strategies and slowly develop a formula that works for you.
 Use analytics data to make adjustments to your marketing plans.
 Frequent target testing allows you to continually optimize your site experience.
-It’s important to stay current not just on what works or doesn’t work for your business, but also on larger market preferences and pressures.
+It’s important to stay current on larger market preferences and pressures.
 Then use your findings to see how global customers respond.

 International E-commerce Trends